-Hadrian’s Wall runs 80 Roman miles and is aged at just under 2,000 years old, as 2022 will mark the second millennia since the start of its construction.
-This is perhaps one of England’s greatest heritage sites – all in a country that is full to bursting with beautiful heritage.
+Hadrian’s Wall runs 80 Roman miles and is under 2,000 years old, as 2022 will mark the second millennia since its construction.
+This is perhaps one of England’s most significant historic sites – all in a country full to bursting with beautiful heritage.

 Hadrian’s Wall was a massive undertaking, spanning 73 (modern) miles from Newcastle to the Solway Firth on the Irish Sea.
 The wall fortifies what would have been Roman Britain in modern-day England by creating a defensive boundary at the narrowest point of the island.
 This massive monument was built to separate the “civilised” Roman colony from the “barbaric” tribes of the Picts in the north (present-day Scotland).